eugenielai/eugenielai.github.io/posts/dssg.md

 The **purpose** of our project is to help Surry adopt EV faster by providing city planners with statistical evidence to guide the EV infrastructure development.
 Specifically, our **goal** is to help the city strategically implement EV charging stations in Surrey.

-Our work consists of a database, a visualization tool, and the application of statistical modelling and machine learning on the datasets.
+Our work consists of a database, a visualization tool, and a statistical/ML modelling piece on the datasets.
 This post focuses on the visualization tool and its impact.

 ## Our Visualizer